Jhongert/jhongert.github.io/README.md

-# Responsive-Portfolio
+# Bootstrap-Portfolio
-A responsive portfolio using media queries
+A portfolio using bootstrap